All Episodes

 You went before the school board.

-You claim parents have been left out of the process to design the district's uh educational program on every level.
+You claim parents have been left out of the process to design the district's educational program on every level.

-How how was the reaction?
+How was the reaction?

-Well, it's actually very exciting when I started Parents United America two years ago was because they shoved through comprehensive sex ed, which is explicit, and some parents were awake, but they not enough yet.
+When I started Parents United America two years ago, it was because they shoved through Comprehensive Steg Bed, which is explicit.

 And now this is really the tipping point.

-The teachers' unions refer to us as barriers, and parents are standing up finally and saying we're the primary stakeholders.
+And parents are standing up finally and saying we're the primary stakeholders.

 We will not be ignored.